 Volunteerism by parents is encouraged but not mandatory.
 We love volunteers at IA because they contribute so much time and energy to the students and staff!
+If

-If you would like to volunteer, please see the below requirements for each level of involvement.
+Formatted: Normal, Space Before: 0 pt, Don't add space between paragraphs of the same style, Tab stops: Not at 0.35" you would like to volunteer, please see the below requirements for each level of involvement.
 For levels 2, 3 or 4, volunteers must complete and turn in the listed documents to the front office.
 Volunteers will receive an IA Volunteer Card indicating the volunteer categories that are allowed.
 If the requirements have not been met, then a parent will not be allowed to volunteer for that category.
 There are four categories of volunteers, each with different requirements: